 Even with a $0 marketing budget, Tesla managed to snag two slots for free.
 In the Little Caesars Super Bowl commercial Rainn Wilson can be seen crying in his Tesla Model S at 0:40.

-Electric car commercials were also ran during the Super Bowl locally.
+Electric car commercials also ran during the Super Bowl locally.
 According to EVAdoption, this Ford Mustang Mach E ad could be seen in parts of California along with a second Audi E Tron commercial.